After 5 years of writing, reading, researching, and reflecting… I’m proud to say I’ve published 200 blog posts on this site alone.

 46. Why Fear Failure?
 Give it a Try

-Just like any other inspiring stories, the only way to actualize our dreams is to try the unknown.
+Just like any other inspiring story, the only way to actualize our dreams is to try the unknown.
 To experiment.
 Embrace change.
 Give up security.
 Keep learning.
 And execute despite the circumstances.

 47. Nine Lessons I Learned From Vacation with Coworkers